DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-05-20-user-research-round-5-findings.md

 For all placements, the placement window is also considered to be critical information to avoid contacting a school unnecessarily.
 Participants said that showing the term or having a date range could work although there wasn’t a clear consensus on the best approach to take.

 > “The search and being able to filter things, it all looks pretty user friendly...
-I think they're clear, the filters make sense, but they're not necessarily ones that we'd need to use or that would be the most important ones...
+I think they’re clear, the filters make sense, but they’re not necessarily ones that we'd need to use or that would be the most important ones...
 I'd like to filter by key stage or subject first.
-Once I've done that, when I look at the list that comes up, what I really need is to see that they are offering a placement from this date to this date and the number of students they can take.”
+Once I’ve done that, when I look at the list that comes up, what I really need is to see that they are offering a placement from this date to this date and the number of students they can take.”

 ### Insight 4